Quick Start

 Access Required

 Meta gates access to their Llama models.
-You need to request access to the model from Meta before you can download it at https://huggingface.co/meta-llama/Llama-3.2-1B.
+You need to request access to the model from Meta before you can download it at https://huggingface.co/meta-llama/Llama-3.1-8B.
+You'll need to authenticate with your Hugging Face account to download the model:

 📚 Step 3: Prepare the Training Data¶

-For this tutorial, we'll use 9B tokens of text from the OpenWebText dataset.
+For this tutorial, we'll use text from the OpenWebText dataset.
 This dataset is a free approximation of the WebText data OpenAI used for GPT-2, and it's perfect for our test run!

 Create a configuration file for the dataset preparation.
 Copy the following content: